Skip to main content

 JD-004 Quality Manager (QM)

-• To propose the evaluation of suppliers.
+• To propose and perform the evaluation of suppliers.

 JD-005 Technical Manager & Person Responsible for Regulatory Compliance (PRRC)